IGITUGraz/L2L/doc/intro.rst

 Introduction
 ************
-This is Learning to Learn framework for experimenting with many different algorithm.
-The basic idea behind "Learning to Learn" is to have an "outer loop" optimizer optimizing the parameters an "inner loop" optimizee.
-This particular framwork is written for the case where the cycle goes as follows:
+This is the Learning to Learn framework for experimenting with many different algorithms.
+The basic idea behind "Learning to Learn" is to have an "outer loop" optimizer optimizing the parameters of an "inner loop" optimizee.
+This particular framework is written for the case where the cycle goes as follows:

 1. The outer-loop optimizer generates an instance of a set of parameters and provides it to the inner-loop optimizee
 2. The inner-loop optimizee evaluates how well this set of parameters performs and returns a "fitness" vector for each